Save up to 25%… Shop Our Birthday Sale Now!

 mushrooms other nutrition facts

-Yes, they contain proteins.
-And vitamins and minerals: they are filled with hidden treasures that can transform your health.
+In short, yes, raw mushrooms contain proteins, vitamins, and minerals.
+They are filled with high-quality protein and hidden treasures that can transform your health.

 Protein Content in Fresh and Dried Mushrooms

-The table below lists the protein content of dried culinary mushrooms, from low to high, and compares the amount to that of fresh mushrooms.
-(Remember that there is 32.1 g of protein in 100 g of chicken breast.)
+The table below lists the protein content of dried functional mushrooms, from low to high, and compares the amount to that of fresh mushrooms.
+(Note that there is 32.1 g of protein in 100 g of chicken breast.)

 table of fresh and dried content of mushroom species

-Among culinary mushrooms, morel has the highest protein content when fresh.
+Among these functional mushrooms, morel has the highest protein content when fresh.
 Oyster mushrooms, on the other hand, contain the highest fresh and dried protein content compared to other functional mushrooms, as shown in the table below.

 table of fresh and dried content of mushroom species

-Though fresh mushrooms have lower protein content than animal-based foods, they make up for it in quality.
+Though fresh mushrooms have lower protein content than animal-based foods, they make up for in their protein quality.
+Mushroom proteins are high quality and have a high bioavailability.

-3 - Mushrooms Are a Rich Source of Dietary Fiber
+3 - Why Are Mushrooms Considered a Rich Source of Dietary Fiber?

 mushrooms and egg omelet breakfast